Troutnut.com Fly Fishing for Trout Home

 I've only got blurry pictures of this small Baetisca nymph, because it was zooming around the container in a frenzy.
 Several characteristics, if taken literally, suggest that it may be Baetisca lacustris.
 However, it's very small and it's the only candidate lacustris I collected among several laurentina specimens, so it's possible this is just an underdeveloped early instar (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
 Each of these stages is known as an instar.
 Hard-bodied nymphs typically molt through more instars than soft-bodied larvae.) laurentina.

-This mayfly was collected from the Upper Midwest on January 14th, 2004 and added to Troutnut.com on January 25th, 2006.
+This mayfly was collected from unknown on January 14th, 2004 and added to Troutnut.com on January 25th, 2006.

 Video Clip